Found in Penal Code 118 PC, California law defines "perjury" as deliberately giving false information while under oath.

 Example: You testify on behalf of your friend Steve, who was being prosecuted for burglary that occurred in Long Beach.
 You testify that you saw Steve standing on the corner of 3rd and Main in Santa Monica on June 21st at 3:00 p.m. -- the same time he was charged with committing the burglary in Long Beach.
 You state that when you saw him, you honked your horn but there was no indication that he heard you.
 You are being honest.

 Evidence later conclusively shows that Steve did in fact commit the burglary in Long Beach.
 You must have been mistaken about having seen him in Santa Monica.
 Nevertheless, you did not perjure yourself.
 A mistaken belief (even if false) cannot sustain a perjury conviction.

-Based on the same principal, if you misunderstood a direction, question, or other instruction that caused you to make the apparently false statement, this would serve as an effective defense.
+Based on the same principle, if you misunderstood a direction, question, or other instruction that caused you to make the apparently false statement, this would serve as an effective defense.